gradle/native-samples/README.md

 Hello, World!
 ```

-## Source Depndencies (Swift)
+## Source Dependencies (Swift)

-This build demonstrates using External Source Dependencies to build a Swift executable based on two libraries.
+This build demonstrates using External Source Dependencies to build a Swift executable that requires two external libraries.

 ```
 > cd swift/source-dependencies